michaelkourlas/node-xmlcreate/README.md

 ## Overview ##

-xmlcreate is a Node.js module that can be used to easily build XML using a simple API.
+xmlcreate is a Node.js module that can be used to build XML using a simple API.

 ## Features ##

-xmlcreate uses a DOM-style API to build XML.
-Each construct in XML, including elements, attributes, and even the document itself, is represented as a node in a tree with a document node at the root.

-Each node has a set of properties corresponding to the node's properties in XML.
-For example, the element node has a name property, while the CDATA node has a character data property.

-Each node also has a set of children corresponding to the node's value, children or attributes in XML, depending on the context.
-For example, the XML declaration and document type declaration are represented as child nodes of the root document node, while sub-elements and element attributes are represented as child nodes of element nodes.

-xmlcreate performs some basic validation during tree building to ensure that the resulting XML is well-formed.
-Nodes can only have certain types or quantities of nodes as children, while node properties are checked to ensure that they do not contain characters disallowed in XML for that node or in general.

-However, xmlcreate does not perform comprehensive validation.
-For example, it does not match the tree structure against a schema or confirm that entity references are valid.
-You should use a XML parser for this purpose instead.
+xmlcreate allows you to use a series of chained function calls to build an XML tree.

-Once the tree is built, the tree itself or any of its subtrees can be serialized to text.
+Once the tree is built, it can be serialized to text.
 The formatting of the text is customizable.

+xmlcreate can perform some basic validation to check that the resulting XML is well-formed.

 ## Installation ##